 Used generator windings may be between 50-100 Meg-ohms.
 If the measured insulation resistance is below 5 Meg-ohms, the generator should be taken out of service and the windings dried by a suitable method.
 The generator manufacturer can best advise on this.
 2)

-DANGER: Starting a generator that has insulation resistance less than 1 Meg-ohm and with a voltage regulator connected can cause a short circuit in the windings resulting in permanent damage in less than one second, even without a load connected.
+DANGER: Starting a generator that has insulation resistance less than 5 Meg-ohm and with a voltage regulator connected can cause a short circuit in the windings resulting in permanent damage in less than one second, even without a load connected.

 Factory-supplied anti-condensation heaters operate at approximately 110C+ but are often mounted on a bracket in front of the exciter.
 They depend on the heat conduction through the bracket to the generator frame.
 This does not seem to keep the actual windings warm enough to prevent moisture accumulation in the winding insulation.
 3)

-We had tried using regulated heat tape, but the heat output decreases with temperature, and at 100F the output is below 1W/foot – providing less than 25 watts total output.
+We tried using regulated heat tape, but the heat output decreases with temperature, and at 100F the output is below 1W/foot – providing less than 25 watts total output.

 Operating at half voltage reduces power to 25%